What are prebiotics?

 Chicory root.
 Inulin king

-Inulin is a type of prebiotic that significantly increases the growth of probiotics in our gut.
+Inulin is a type of prebiotic that helps the growth of probiotics in our gut.
 It occurs in around 36,000 plant species.
 Chicory roots are the single richest source.

-Shozu incorporates Orafti® chicory root inulin.
-It is created through a proprietary extraction method which enhances prebiotic efficacy.
+SHŌZU incorporates Orafti® chicory root inulin made in Belgium.
+Slightly sweet and nutty in taste, it is created through a proprietary extraction technology which maximises prebiotic efficacy.
 It is officially on the list of approved dietary fibres by the FDA.

-Probiotics in freshly fermented kombucha must be kept alive for our gut to reap their benefits.
+Probiotics in freshly brewed kombucha must be kept alive for our gut to reap their benefits.
 However, pasteurised kombucha in a can is void of live bacteria culture.

 Unlike probiotics, prebiotics don’t lose their potency under heat and pressure.
 They provide a powerful advantage in supporting our gut and immunity health.